Our fear of forgetting important things

 Impact map

-It’s basically a very simple mind map showing Why we are doing something - what is the impact we are trying to achieve, Who we need to influence to make that change, How do we need to change their behaviour and finally What do we need to build to accomplish that change.
+It’s basically a very simple mind map showing Why we are doing something - what is the impact we are trying to achieve, Who we need to influence to make that change, How do we need to change their behavior and finally What do we need to build to accomplish that change.

 Impact mapping in a nutshell from www.impactmapping.com